kburchfiel/cpp_yf2dg/README.md

     ![](Images/Player_signal_view_within_j_dax_project.png)

 1. I *think* you might be able to connect these items as follows, as this approach produced the same output in 4.5 as the 4.3 screenshot above.
-(I'll find out for sure when I get to this part of the tutorial, though!)
+(I'll find out for sure when I get to this part of the tutorial, though!
+There's a good chance that I didn't connect the signal to the right class.)

     ![](Images/signal_connection_test.png)

+1. Some of the code within Mob::start() resembles that in Main::_on_MobTimer_timeout() within version 3.5 of the YF2DG C++ documentation (https://docs.godotengine.org/en/3.5/getting_started/first_2d_game/05.the_main_game_scene.html).
+You might eventually want to move it over to your own copy of the `_on_mob_timer_timeout` code within main.cpp.